Solid brick element with geometry, inertia, and color

 Lengths of the brick sides along the x-, y-, and z-axes of the solid reference frame.
 These lengths give, in no specific order, the width, thickness, and height of the brick.

-Export: Entire Geometry— Export shape geometry to the Spatial Contact Force block
+Entire Geometry— Export the true geometry of the block

-Select Export: Entire Geometry to export the physical properties of the Brick Solid block to a Spatial Contact Force block.
+Select Entire Geometry to export the true geometry of the Brick Solid block which can be used for other blocks, such as the Spatial Contact Force block.

 Type— Inertia parameterization to use